simrat39/rust-tools.nvim/README.md

         -- default: true
         hover_with_actions = true,

-        -- These apply to the default RustRunnables command runnables = {
+        runnables = {
+            -- whether to use telescope for selection menu or not -- default: true
+            use_telescope = true

+            -- rest of the opts are forwarded to telescope },

+        debuggables = {
             -- whether to use telescope for selection menu or not -- default: true
             use_telescope = true